 You have heard of Darjeeling Tea and Assam Tea but maybe not Sikkim tea.
 Well, the state is not too far from Darjeeling and it has its lovely tea estates.
-In fact, when we drove from Gangtok to Darjeeling, we drove through Temi Tea Estate and it was one of our loveliest drive in the region.
+In fact, when we drove from Gangtok to Darjeeling, we drove through Temi Tea Estate and it was one of our loveliest drives in the region.
 Temi tea is the state’s biggest Tea brand with popular tea brands like Kho-Cha.
 Golden Tips is another brand that sells the state’s tea powder.

 Like me, if you enjoy your tea, this is a perfect souvenir to pick, maybe right from its tea gardens.

 The Himalayas are known as the home of Lord Shiva.
 So if you are a Shiva Devotee his two-headed drum called Damru is your souvenir from the state.
-Damru is used both by Hindus and Buddhist.
+Damru is used both by Hindus and Buddhists.
 It is said that the Sanskrit grammar rules were written by Panini after listening to the rules of Damru.

 I did not buy a Damru, but I quite enjoyed learning to play it.
 It sounds simple, but unless you hold the Damru in the right way, it is impossible to play it.
 The small bead hanging from the hourglass-shaped instrument goes back and forth on both surfaces and the sound it produces – well that’s up to the rhythm with which your wrist moves.